pixelpump/glossary/edge-glossary.md

 ## Overview

-The Open Glossary of Edge Computing is a freely-licensed, open source lexicon of terms related to edge computing.
+The Oasis Glossary of Edge Computing is a freely-licensed, open source lexicon of terms related to edge computing.
 It has been built using a collaborative process and is designed for easy adoption by the entire edge computing ecosystem, including by open source projects, vendors, standards groups, analysts, journalists, and practitioners.

 ## Glossary